Ultimate guide to things to do in Belfast Northern Ireland

 Completed in 2021 with the support of the National Lottery Heritage Fund, the Grand Opera House Heritage Exhibition charts the history of the Theatre from its 1895 construction on the former site of Ginnett’s Circus, to the present day.

-Queens University
+Queens University Belfast

-44 Best Things to Do in Belfast Northern Ireland
+Things to Do in Belfast Northern Ireland

-Hockey Games?
+Hockey anyone?

 Want something to do that is totally out of the ordinary?
 This is one of the many fun things to do in Belfast – take in a hockey game.
 Yes, Belfast has a hockey team the Belfast Giants.
 Created as an activity that everyone could support (in other words Protestants and Catholics) the Belfast Giants provide some great hockey in a city that doesn’t produce any homegrown hockey players.
 The SSE Arena can hold 7000 for a game and it is usually packed.